Organization Information

 Membership category

-(1) Regular members: Individuals or organizations that have joined the Association in order to endorse the Association's objectives.
+(1) Regular member : Individuals or organizations that have joined the Association in order to endorse the Association's objectives.

-(2) Supporting members: Individuals or organizations that have joined the Association in order to endorse and support the Association's activities.
+(2) Supporting member : Individuals or organizations that have joined the Association in order to endorse and support the Association's activities.

-(3) Special members: Individuals or organizations that have made meritorious service to the Association or have made special achievements and are recommended and approved by the general meeting of members.
+(3) Advanced member : Individuals or organizations that have made meritorious service to the Association or have made special achievements and are recommended and approved by the general meeting of members.

 Annual membership fee